Your Ad Here

 The first two locomotives are listed in the Baldwin Locomotive Works builders records as "mules".
 It is understood, these were very small electric locomotives with a four wheel arrangement and weighed 18 tons.
 (Judging from the size of locomotive in the picture however, leaves this weight to be questioned.)

 According to Ed Bommer, (a Baltimore & Ohio RR historian), the B&O used #316, an 0-6-0T steam locomotive to switch cars at American Dock.
-This locomotive was originally reconstructed from another locomotive to be used at the B&O West 26th Street facility (another offline terminal covered by this website).
+This locomotive was originally reconstructed from another locomotive to be used at the B&O West 26th Street facility (an offline terminal covered by this website).

 unknown photographer